Antiphon is a word transliterated from Greek words that mean "opposite voice". What does this mean? Or for you non-Lutherans, what does that mean?

 OK Now the "O" Antiphons.

 But I digress.
-Some form or another of "O" antiphons have been around for almost the entire history of the church, the Biblical basis being Isaiah 7:14, but the Benedictines arranged what has become the standard, one each at Vespers each day from 17 through 23 December, right up to Christmas Eve.
+Some form or another of "O" antiphons have been around for almost the entire history of the church.
+The Biblical basis is Isaiah 7:14, but the Benedictines arranged what has become the standard, one each at Vespers each day from 17 through 23 December, right up to Christmas Eve.
 Each one starts with a salutation of Christ by "O" and one of his Biblical attributes.
 In order, they are: O Sapientia (Wisdom), O Adonai (Lord), O Radix Jesse (Root of Jesse), O Clavis David (Key of David), O Oriens (Morning Star), O Rex gentium (King of the Nations), O Emmanuel (God With Us).

 Now, it's Advent, right, and late in it, and about to be Christmas.
 So looky here -- starting with the last antiphon, from the day before Christmas Eve, go back each day and put the first letter of each attribute of Christ to-gether and what do you get?
 Ero cras, that's what.
 Latin, and guess what that means in English -- I will come to-morrow!
 Benedictines man, are we good or WHAT!
 The whole series sums up the Advent preparation then concludes it, right down to a Psalm-like acrostic in the titles!